MatrimCauthon88/SQL_Demonstration/README.md

 ![Transactions by Card Holder Image](https://github.com/MatrimCauthon88/SQL_Demonstration/blob/main/Images/Query_Isolate_by_Cardholder.PNG)

+Group the transactions by Card Holder allows us to keep a record of all transactions that have happened in case there is a dispute or if we wanted to explore any charge disputes in case of fraud.

 ### Query 2-100 Highest Morning Transactions

 ![Highest Morning Transactions Image](https://github.com/MatrimCauthon88/SQL_Demonstration/blob/main/Images/Query_100_Highest_Between_7_%26_9.PNG)

+Looking at the transactions from morning time allows to llok for some possible suspucious activity.
+The top 12 results from this query are for $100 or more with the top reslut being $1,894.
+In contrast result 13 is $23.13.
+These top 12 results, even though they are not micro transactions could be a sign of fraud.

 ### Query 3-Count of Micro Transactions

 ![Micro Transactions Count](https://github.com/MatrimCauthon88/SQL_Demonstration/blob/main/Images/Count_Transactions_Under_%242.PNG)

+By counting micro transactions, we can get an idea of how many transactions might be from a hacked credit card.

 ### Query 4-Listing All Micro Transactions

 ![List of Micro Transactions](https://github.com/MatrimCauthon88/SQL_Demonstration/blob/main/Images/Query_Looking_For_Evidence_of_Fraud.PNG)

+Listing all the micro transactions allows us to have all the transactions that be from hacked crdit cards with the time and date of the transaction, as well as the amount and card number.
+This would make it easier to investigate possible fraudulent activity.

 ### Query 5-Top 5 Merchants with Micro Transactions

 ![Top 5 Merchants Image](https://github.com/MatrimCauthon88/SQL_Demonstration/blob/main/Images/Query_Top_5_Merchants_Hacked.PNG)

+Looking at the top 5 merchants with micro transactions we can keep an eye on any future transactions from these merchants to potentially spot fraudulent activity.

 Now that are querries have given us the results we are looking for we can create views of them in pgAdmin.
 Creating a view allows us to run the query again without having to type out all the code to execute.
 This is essentially saving a query to be run at another time should we choose to do so.